open-formulieren/open-forms/docs/configuration/registration/objects.rst

 The `Objects API`_ is a standard for generic storage of objects/records according to your own, process-specific, data description, such as the `ProductAanvraag objecttype`_.

-Open Forms supports registering form submisisons in the Objects API.
+Open Forms supports registering form submissions in the Objects API.
 The :ref:`manual (Dutch) <manual_registration_objects_api>` describes how to configure a form for usage with the Objects API.